scrapy/scrapy/docs/topics/api.rst

     .. method:: getdict(name, default=None)

        Get a setting value as a dictionary.
 If the setting original type is a dictionary, a copy of it will be returned.
-If it's a string it will evaluated as a json dictionary.
+If it is a string it will be evaluated as a JSON dictionary.
+In the case that it is a :class:`~scrapy.settings.BaseSettings` instance itself, it will be
+       converted to a dictionary, containing all its current settings values as they would be returned by :meth:`~scrapy.settings.BaseSettings.get`, and losing all information about priority and mutability.

        :param name: the setting name
        :type name: string